Asthma

 - Tobacco smoke exposure

-- Asthma is a heterogenous condition; identification of phenotype can help stratify asthma subgroups and better predict individual clinical response to therapy.
+- Asthma is a heterogenous condition; identification of phenotype may help stratify asthma subgroups and better predict individual clinical response to therapy.

-- Several studies have suggested that epigenetics may have a role in the pathogenesis of asthma via mechanisms such as DNA methylation (reversible DNA modification in response to environmental influence).
+- Studies suggest that epigenetics may have a role in the pathogenesis of asthma via mechanisms such as DNA methylation (reversible DNA modification in response to environmental influence).

-- Emerging methods such as genome-wide association studies (GWASs) have identified genetic polymorphisms that help explain certain ethnic disparities as well as variations in atopic pathogenesis, severity, and response to medications.
+- Emerging research identifies genetic polymorphisms that may help explain certain ethnic disparities in outcomes as well as variations in asthma susceptibility, severity, and response to medications.

-- Currently, no known methods for primary prevention of asthma
+- Currently, there are no established methods for primary prevention of asthma, although reduced exposure to tobacco smoke is recommended.

-- Once asthma is diagnosed, strategies focus on preventing of severe exacerbations and lost work/school days as well as comorbidities such as obesity, depression.
+- Once asthma is diagnosed, aim to prevent severe exacerbations and lost work/school days as well as comorbidities such as obesity and depression.

-- Good adherence with environmental, behavioral, and medical treatment plan
+- Supported adherence to environmental, behavioral, and medical treatment plan

 - Written asthma action plan: shown to reduce emergency department visits and lost school/work days